UNGUARDED: The Guardianship Program of Dade sells properties of ‘incapacitated’ people to a Miami realtor, who reaps big gains

 Mendez acted as the escrow agent, and prepared the legal documents for both the original sale to Express Homes and the resale of the home to another buyer.

 “It certainly doesn't have a good look to it, does it?
-At all,” said Allan, the former judge.
+At all,” said Linda Allan, a retired Pinellas County judge with extensive experience overseeing guardianship cases.
 “It just seems that that person is conflicted.”

 Sergio Mendez and Miami city attorney Victoria Méndez, the wife of Express Homes’ owner Carlos Morales, are not related.